ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 mechanisms.

-In the Nonce mechanism, the attestation payload MUST include a nonce provided in the QueryRequest challenge.
+In the Nonce mechanism, the attestation payload MUST include a nonce provided in the QueryRequest challenge if the Background Check model is used, or in the QueryRequest token if the Passport model is used.
 The timestamp mechanism uses a timestamp determined via mechanisms outside the TEEP protocol, and the challenge is only needed in the QueryRequest message if a challenge is needed in generating the attestation payload for reasons other